markh-de/KiVar/README.md

 ## Installation

+_Important:_ The following installation instructions are currently invalid, as KiVar is applying to join the official KiCad **Plugin & Content Manager** repository and the directory structure has therefore changed.
+As soon as KiVar is listed in the official PCM repository, installation becomes very simple and the following instructions will be updated.
+Stay tuned!

 1. Open the KiCad PCB Editor (pcbnew).
 2. In the PCB Editor, choose the menu option _Tools &rarr; External Plugins &rarr; Open Plugin Directory_.
 This will open a file browser at the location of your KiCad plugin directory.
 3. Either copy all files from _this repository's_ sub-directory `plugin`, or unzip the contents of a KiVar release archive to that KiCad plugin directory you opened in the previous step.  _Important:_ If you use the _plugin_ directory, do not copy the directory itself, but only the files inside it.